btheard3/sentinel/README.md

 ## Limitations

-Short-horizon returns are noisy; predictions are probabilistic, not certain.
+- Short-horizon returns are noisy; predictions are probabilistic, not certain

-Trained on historical engineered features; performance depends on dataset coverage.
+- Performance depends on dataset coverage and feature stability

-Live sweep ingestion is not wired in this baseline release.
+- Live sweep ingestion is not wired in this baseline release